adriendelsalle/jhub-on-kubespray/README.md

 ---
 ## Install Kubernetes using Kubespray

-These steps are in order to fulfill the Kubespray [requirements](https://github.com/kubernetes-sigs/kubespray#requirements).
+Please follow these steps to fulfill the Kubespray [requirements](https://github.com/kubernetes-sigs/kubespray#requirements).

 ### System update

-It's always a good pratice to start with a system update.
+It's always a good pratice to start with a system update, especially before installing new packages.

 ``` bash
 sudo apt-get update && \